Published by FashionUnited.

 Heist Studios is a digitally-native, direct-to-consumer brand founded in 2015 in the UK.
 Using feedback from a group of 67 women, the company developed tights that promise to be comfortable and long-lasting: “no rolling, no twisting, no digging,” says the brand on its website.
 In fact, Heist is so confident about the quality of its product that it names it “the best tights you’ve ever worn”.

 Priced at 20-24 pounds (36-42 US dollars), they come in ten shades to make it easier for customers to find a pair matching their skin color.
-The center seam, one of the most frequent complaints, has been removed.
+The center seam, one of women’s most frequent complaints, has been removed.
 “Rather than knitting, cutting and stitching together two legs with a front and a back seam, as with conventional tights, we knit ours in a single tube, removing the gusset.
 Then, to get rid of those remaining, and truly annoying, toe seams where the machine starts knitting, we tuck them under each foot,” explains the brand in a press release.

 As for the waistband, it is treated as a separate component to the legs.
-It is available in two heights: low, for those who prefer the tights to sit on the hips, and high, for those that want it to hug the waist.
-“Our waistband is a game changer, but it’s not just that.
+It is available in two heights: low, for those who prefer the tights to sit on the hips, and high, for those who want it to hug the waist.
+“Our waistband is a game-changer, but it’s not just that.
 The way we knit, all the way back to the way the yarn is created, we have a much higher number of threads… Just touch them and you can instantly feel they’re more premium,” said Fairhurst.

 Heist wraps 5,000 spirals of Nylon around each inch of elastane, which the company claims is ten times the industry average.
 “Add to that slowing down their knitting machine to operate at 400 rotations per minute (the industry average is 700 to 1,200), to ensure even coverage and fewer missed stitches,” added the brand in the press release.